 Make the on-boarding process easy and fast

-Following up with the above point, have a backup data of available freelancers.
+Following up with the above point, have backup data of manage freelancers with HRS.
 Encourage them to stay in touch with you even if there’s no work.
 As the market gets agiler, you need to be sure beforehand as to when you may need freelancers to work for a particular assignment.
 Freelancers do not rely on their regular income and so, every hour of missed billing is missed revenue.
 If your hiring process is similar to the lengthy process you employ for hiring permanent employees, they will be gone in no time.
 The freelance – organization engagement is mostly empowered through trust and that’s where you score higher than the competition.
 Remember, if taken care of, freelancers have proven to be more valuable than full-time employees.

 Make your expectations clear and detailed